amzn/amzn-drivers/kernel/linux/ena/README.rst

 PHC can be monitored using :code:`ethtool -S` counters:

 =================   ======================================================
-**phc_cnt**         number of successful retrieved timestamps (below expire timeout) **phc_exp**         number of expired retrieved timestamps (above expire timeout) **phc_skp**         number of skipped get time attempts (during block period) **phc_err**         number of failed get time attempts due to timestamp/error bound errors
+**phc_cnt**         Number of successful retrieved timestamps (below expire timeout).
+**phc_exp**         Number of expired retrieved timestamps (above expire timeout).
+**phc_skp**         Number of skipped get time attempts (during block period).
+**phc_err**         Number of failed get time attempts due to timestamp/error bound errors
-                    (entering into block state)
+                    (entering into block state).
-                    must remain below 1% of all PHC requests to maintain the desired level of accuracy and reliability
+                    Must remain below 1% of all PHC requests to maintain the desired level of accuracy and reliability.
 =================   ======================================================

 PHC timeouts:

 =================   ======================================================
-**expire**          max time for a valid timestamp retrieval, passing this threshold will fail
+**expire**          Max time for a valid timestamp retrieval, passing this threshold will fail
-                    the get time request and block new requests until block timeout **block**           blocking period starts once get time request expires or fails, all get time requests during block period will be skipped
+                    the get time request and block new requests until block timeout.
+**block**           Blocking period starts once get time request expires or fails, all get time
+                    requests during block period will be skipped.
 =================   ======================================================

 Statistics